Freebird Airlines

 Freebird Airlines (legally Hürkuş Hava Yolu Taşımacılık ve Ticaret A.Ş.), a subsidiary of Gözen Holding, is an international airline registered in Turkey and Malta.
 Primarily focusing on European countries, it operates scheduled and charter flights to various holiday destinations.
 Its main base is Antalya Airport.

 History

 Freebird Airlines was established in 2000 and commenced its first commercial flight on 5 April 2001.
-Initially operating with a fleet of three McDonnell Douglas MD-83 aircraft, the airline has expanded its operations and, as of 2025, flies to over 100 airports with a fleet of 15 Airbus A320s.
+Initially operating with a fleet of three McDonnell Douglas MD-83 aircraft, the airline has expanded its operations and, as of 2025, flies to over 100 airports with a fleet of 14 Airbus A320 aircraft.

-The airline operates a fleet of 15 Airbus A320 aircraft, certified under both Turkish and Maltese aviation authorities.
+The airline operates a fleet of 14 Airbus A320 aircraft, certified under both Turkish and Maltese aviation authorities.
 These aircraft are configured for 180 passengers and primarily serve leisure destinations across Europe.

 In addition to its main operations, Freebird Airlines has a European subsidiary, Freebird Airlines Europe, which was established in Malta in 2019 under a separate Air Operator Certificate (AOC).
 This subsidiary operates three Airbus A320 aircraft and focuses on flights within the European Union.